-Professor Yang Zhanqiu of Wuhan University’s Institute of Virology told the state-run Global Times that only mRNA vaccines, like those produced by Pfizer and now being administered in some Western countries, could produce special protein antibodies to neutralize the virus already present or latent in a confirmed patient or asymptomatic carrier.
+Professor Yang Zhanqiu of the Wuhan University’s Institute of Virology told the state-run Global Times that only mRNA vaccines, like those produced by Pfizer and BioNTech and now being administered in some Western countries, could produce special protein antibodies to neutralize the virus already present or latent in a confirmed patient or asymptomatic carrier.

-He said attenuated vaccines from domestic drugmakers like SinoPharm and Sinovac could only offer protection from Covid-19 for uninfected people.
+He said attenuated vaccines from domestic drugmakers like Sinopharm and Sinovac could only offer protection from Covid-19 for uninfected people.